-Choosing the thickness of the mask is the first design rule of the pepper-pot method.
-The next design rule for the mask, regards the distance in which the screen should be placed downstream from the mask, $\Lpps$.
-To avoid overlap between the beamlets in the screen, the distance $\Lpps$ should be chosen such that the condition $4\theta_{x}\Lpps < \Lambda$ is fulfilled~\cite{Anderson.2002}.
+The next design rule regards the distance in which the screen should be placed downstream from the mask, $\Lpps$.
+To avoid overlap between the beamlets on the screen, the distance $\Lpps$ should be chosen such that the condition $4\theta_{x}\Lpps < \Lambda$ is fulfilled~\cite{Anderson.2002}.

 Finally, the imaging system of the electron beam diagnostic should be capable of resolving the angular spread of the beamlets on the screen.
 Therefore, the position and angular resolution of the imaging system should be comparable, $\sigma_{x}/\Lambda = \Lpps \theta_{x}/ r_i$, where $\sigma_{x}$ stands for the size of the beam and $r_i$ is the resolution of the imaging system given in $\si{\um}/\si{\pixel}$.

-These conditions are easily fulfilled for RF-photoinjector beams, which typically have beam waists around $0.5~\si{\mm}$ and an rms divergence of the same order of magnitude, approximately $0.5~\si{\mrad}$.
-For instance, such beams can be adequately sampled by pepper-pot masks with hole diameters of $100~\si{\um}$, a pitch of about $200~\si{\um}$, and a screen placed approximately $60~\si{\cm}$ from the mask~\cite{Apsimon.2019}.
+These conditions are easily fulfilled for RF-photoinjector beams, which typically have beam waists around $0.5~\si{\mm}$ and an RMS divergence of the same order of magnitude, approximately $0.5~\si{\mrad}$.
+For instance, such beams have been adequately sampled by pepper-pot masks with $d=100~\si{\um}$, $\Lambda=200~\si{\um}$, and a screen placed approximately $60~\si{\cm}$ from the mask~\cite{Apsimon.2019}.

-In contrast, due to the significant difference of three orders of magnitude between waist size and divergence and also beam energy, LWFA beams hardly satisfy these design criteria.
-Consequently, the validity of using pepper-pot masks to measure LWFA/plasma-photocathode beams is at least questionable.
-In the following sections, we investigate the pepper-pot method with respect to LWFA parameters and find that the method is unable to accurately resolve the emittance of this class of electron beams.
+In contrast, LWFA beams hardly satisfy all these design criteria simultaneously.
+Consequently, the precision of the emittance measurement of LWFA electron beams is an open question.
+In the following sections, we investigate the pepper-pot method with respect to LWFA parameters and show the limitations of the method to resolve the emittance of this class of electron beams.